 - Prepare the duck first.
 Place all ingredients, except for the duck, in a deep frying pan or flat round saucepan and bring to boil.
 Turn the heat down and simmer for 4-5 minutes, allowing all the flavours to infuse.
 Remove from the heat and place the duck breasts, skin side down, in the broth.
 Move some of the onions and orange to the top so the meat is covered as much as possible.
 Cover with a lid and let the duck poach gently in hot broth for about 15 minutes (not on the heat).

-- While the duck is poaching, prepare the hoisin sauce if you haven’t done this ahead of time already.
-The recipe for paleo hoisin sauce is here.
+- ￼Prepare the hoisin sauce.
+While the duck is poaching, prepare the hoisin sauce if you haven’t done this ahead of time already.
+The link for the recipe is above.

 - Now prepare the pancakes.
 Whisk the eggs with water, onion powder and sesame oil until slightly frothy, about 30 seconds.
 Add tapioca flour and whisk until dissolved and incorporated.
 Then add coconut flour and whisk until well combined.

-- Now remove duck breasts from the broth and place on a plate.
+- ￼Back to the duck.
+Remove duck breasts from the broth and place on a plate.
 Season with sea salt, pepper and a bit of Five-spice powder on both sides.
-Heat a thin layer of coconut oil or macadamia oil in a skillet/frying pan over high heat.
-Place the duck skin side down and reduce the heat to low.
-Cook on low heat for 12-15 minutes, allowing as much fat in the skin as possible to render.
+Place the ducks, skin side down, in a cold skillet and turn the heat on to medium.
+Cook on medium heat for 12-15 minutes, allowing as much fat in the skin as possible to render.
 The skin will turn beautiful golden brown and crispy and most of the fat will melt into the frying pan.
 Baste the duck meat with the melted fat and juices a couple of times during the cooking process.

-- After 15 minutes, turn the duck over and cook the flesh side for about 3 minutes over medium heat.
+- ￼After 12-15 minutes, turn the duck over and cook the flesh side for about 3 minutes over medium heat.
 Remove to a chopping board and rest for 3-4 minutes.
 While the duck is cooking, slice all additional ingredients and set the table.
 Finally, slice the duck and serve .

 - Roll each pancakes filled with half a teaspoon of hoisin sauce, 3 pieces of duck, 1-2 onion strips, 1-2 cucumber strips and some chilli.